Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

-We have the final result by considering all possible $i$ because $i\in[m(\eps/2)]$ is a free parameter. \end{proof} To show the effectiveness of Theorem \ref{thm-4}, we now discuss the implication of our result and compare it with BUCB by~\citet{Katz20} using their performance measure called unverifiable $(\eps,\delta)$ sample complexity. \begin{definition}[unverifiable sample complexity] \citet{Katz20}.
+To show the effectiveness of Theorem \ref{them:datapoor}, we now discuss the implication of our result and compare it with BUCB by~\citet{Katz20} using their performance measure called $(\eps,\delta)$-unverifiable sample complexity. \begin{definition}[$(\eps,\delta)$-unverifiable sample complexity] \citep{Katz20}.
 For an algorithm $\pi$ and an instance $\rho$.
 Let $\tau_{\eps,\delta}$ be a stopping time such that

-Then $\tau_{\eps,\delta}$ is called $(\eps,\delta)$-unverifiable sample complexity of the algorithm with respect to $\rho$. \end{definition} The unverifiable sample complexity indicates how many samples are sufficient for an algorithm to begin to output an $\eps$-good arm with high probability.
+Then $\tau_{\eps,\delta}$ is called $(\eps,\delta)$-unverifiable sample complexity of the algorithm with respect to $\rho$. \end{definition} The $(\eps,\delta)$-unverifiable sample complexity indicates how many samples are sufficient for an algorithm to begin to output an $\eps$-good arm with high probability.
 Compared with the verifiable sample complexity, it does not require the algorithm to verify the output is $\eps$-good.
 More discussion can be found in \citet{Katz20}.
-Our sample complexity in Theorem \ref{thm-4} is naturally compatible with the unverifiable sample complexity.
-We discuss how the sample complexity w.r.t. the $\eps$-error probability of an anytime algorithm can be converted to the unverifiable sample complexity in the appendix.
-As a notion that holds for any $\eps$, it is appropriate for being interpreted as a high probability simple regret.
+While the verbatim requirement of $(\eps,\delta)$-unverifiable sample complexity is stronger than the uniform $\eps$-error probability bound, we show that the latter implies the former under a mild assumption in Appendix~\ref{sec-unverifiable-sc}.

-To make explicit comparisons, we turn to specific problem instances and show the sample complexity bounds for BUCB \citet[Theorem 7]{Katz20} and BSH; the proof can be found in the appendix. \begin{corollary} Consider the equal gap instance~\eqref{eq:equalgap}.
-The Bracketing UCB achieves an expected unverifiable sample complexity as
+To make explicit comparisons, we turn to specific problem instances and show the $(\eps,\delta)$-unverifiable sample complexity bounds for BUCB \citep[Theorem 7]{Katz20} and BSH. \begin{corollary} Consider the EqualGap$(m)$ instance.
+BUCB achieves an expected $(\eps,\delta)$-unverifiable sample complexity as